CHILDREN + YOUNG PEOPLE

 Counsellors establish a therapeutic relationship with the young person through acceptance, trust and empathy.
 Thus providing young people with an opportunity to express and process feelings at their own level and pace.

 This positive relationship can then be internalised by the young person and help instil a sense of competence, improved ability to form healthy relationships and re-align negative patterns of behaviour or thinking.

 All The Spark counsellors are members of the British Association for Counselling & Psychotherapy (BACP) or The British Association for Art Therapists (BAA) .

 Many young people do not need counselling and are able to resolve emotional difficulties with the help of their family and friends.
-For some who have challenging difficulties, counselling can offer an important support for the young adult’s health and wellbeing.
+However, support around major life events like our Study Survival group work programme can benefit all students.

 1. Scottish Children’s Services Coalition (2016).
 ‘Vulnerable children and young people with mental health problems need care and support.’ (visited 30/10/2016).